leocornus/leocornus-nodejs-sandbox/docs/stories/npm-basic.rst

   $ npm config set sign-git-tag true
   # minor patch
-  $ npm version patch -m "release %s for some bug fixes"
+  $ npm version patch
   # do a major release.
-  $ npm version 2.0.0 major -m "Release %s to support gulp"
+  $ npm version 2.0.0 major

 Using the **publish** command to publish a package::